 In what follows, I introduce the baseline model.
-Table 8 in Appendix A gives a summary of all the parameters introduced in this section.
-In Appendix B, I explore two extensions to the baseline model with respectively present-biased preferences and an opt-out cost proportional to employees' earnings.
+Table 6 in Appendix A gives a summary of all the parameters introduced in this section.
+In Appendix B, I explore three extensions to the baseline model with respectively present-biased preferences, an opt-out cost proportional to employees' earnings, and no offset of unemployment benefits by retirement withdrawals.